jaz303/dom-q/README.md

 #### `q.afterFlush(fn)`

 Insert an arbitrary function into the queue; will be called after the next batch of operations has been completely processed.
+For immediate queues invocation is immediate.

 ## Copyright &amp; License